MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker-Processes-and-Interactions.md

 For example, an SDDL for a rule that allows all files in the %windir% directory to run uses the following format: XA;;FX;;;AU;(APPID://PATH == "%windir%\\*").

-An applocker policy for DLLs and executable files is read and cached by kernel mode code, which is part of appid.sys.
+An AppLocker policy for DLLs and executable files is read and cached by kernel mode code, which is part of appid.sys.
 Whenever a new policy is applied, appid.sys is notified by a policy converter task.
-For other file types, the applocker policy is read every time a **SaferIdentifyLevel** call is made.
+For other file types, the AppLocker policy is read every time a **SaferIdentifyLevel** call is made.

-### Understanding applocker rules
+### Understanding AppLocker rules
-An applocker rule is a control placed on a file to govern whether or not it is allowed to run for a specific user or group.
+An AppLocker rule is a control placed on a file to govern whether or not it is allowed to run for a specific user or group.
 Rules apply to five different types, or collections, of files:

 -   An executable rule controls whether a user or group can run an executable file.
 Executable files most often have the .exe or .com file name extensions and apply to applications.